withfig/autocomplete/README.md

 #### Fig doesn't work for me!

-Join the Discord server and we'll debug it together!
+[Join the Discord server](https://fig.io/community) and we'll debug it.
+Fixing Fig in your setup will also fix it for other people too! 🙂

 #### Did we miss something?

-Get in touch at hello@fig.io or chat with us in [Discord](https://fig.io/community).
+Get in touch at hello@fig.io or chat with us on [Discord](https://fig.io/community).

 <br/>